easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An alternative approach is to only use command line options to specify which software to build.
+Refer to the "Software search and build options" section in the eb --help output for an overview
+of the available command line options for this purpose (cfr. :ref:basic_usage_help).

 Here is how to build and install last version of bzip2 (that EasyBuild is aware of) using ``dummy`` toolchain (i.e., using the system compiler)::